An introduction to mindfulness

 This approach to breathwork is different from the practices of pranayama.
 Pranayama is one of the limbs of yoga, which focuses on control of the breath in different ways.

-Practice: Body Scan
+Practice: Body scan

 Body scans are a type of mindfulness practice, which help to bring ourselves back into both our body and the present moment.
 Another interoceptive practice that aims to cultivate awareness of the body’s sensations, both physical and emotional.
 This practice uses a guided gradual sequence moving from one end of the body to the other.
 Bringing awareness to the physical body can help to release muscle tension.